• Skip to primary navigation

 Jump to Recipe

-This easy recipe for roasted string beans with walnuts is my go-to side dish!
-Tender string beans and crunchy walnuts are a great flavor combination.
+This easy recipe for roasted green beans with walnuts is the perfect simple side dish!
+Tender green beans and crunchy walnuts are a great flavor combination.

 Before I get into the specifics of these super easy roasted string beans with walnuts, can I just ask if anyone else out there is continually stumped by side dishes?